-Green building is not a new phrase, but probably seems new to many people because the concern over conserving natural resources has reached another new high.
-Occasionally, due to increased demand or perhaps political leverage, the cost of energy rises suddenly.
-The cost will most certainly continue to rise in the future.
+Green building is a concept that will be around for a long time.
+Every day the concern over conserving natural resources reaches another new high.
+Occasionally, due to increased demand or fuel shortages, the cost of energy can suddenly rise.
+Consumers pay the price.

 What can you do about it?
 Plenty!
 The more self-sufficient you become, the less dependent you are on the utility companies and their fees.
-I continually look for new ways to lower my energy costs while adding improvements to my home.
+I continually look for new ways to lower energy costs and conserve natural resources.
+Some might potentially add value to my property.

 Passive Solar - Build a Patio Cover